PM-Notes/How-To-Github/README.md

 When you log in to GitHub, click on the Profile Pictures disclosure icon and select **Your Repositories**

-To crete a repositiry, click on **New**
+To create a repository, click on **New**

 Enter a repository name (or use the suggestion shown!) and optionally enter a description.

-Set the repositoyu to Public or Private.
+Set the repository to Public or Private.

 Tick **Initialize this repository with a README**